-Primarily, the map will adjust to reflect travel times between stations.
+Primarily, the map will adjust to reflect travel times between stations (sometimes called an isochrone map).
 When you select a station, the others are re-arranged so that their distances (as the crow flies) are proportional to the travel time, while preserving the direction, based on their true geographic coordinates.

 For the sake of simplicity, I am making up travel time based on the number of stations and the number of transfers.
 All neighboring stations are considered to have the same travel times.
 Initially, the “psychic” cost of a transfer is free, but a control below the station list lets you assign a cost to transfering, in terms of the cost of station travel.
 (A future update will let you use actual travel times.)

 The latitude and longitude coordinates for each station are available from WMATA’s Developer Resources.
 Their GTFS data includes a stop.txt file, but you have to filter out the thousands of bus stops that are mixed in.
 The Metro Transparent Data Sets API also makes this data available (though I did not use it).